timurhamzin/wordle_telegram_bot/README.md

 That's it, the bot is up and running!

-## How to play:
+## HOW TO USE THE WORDLE BOT:

-Example of user input (one word at a time):
+Example of user input:

-    Fundi?
-    ra?the
+    Fundi? ra?the

 This means:
+- Two attempts were made: words 'fundi' and 'rathe'.

+- Letters in capital case designate the letters revealed in their correct positions.
-- Letter 'f' was guessed and it's in the 1st position (are in capital case).
+In this example, letter 'f' is in the 1st position in the solution.

+- Letters followed by '?' are revealed in incorrect positions.
-- Letters 'a' and 'i' are present in the solution, but not in the 2nd and 5th position, respectively
+In the example letters 'i' and 'a' are present in the solution, but not in the 5th and 2nd positions, respectively.
-(are followed by question mark).

-- Letters
+- All the other letters, that are in the lower case and not followed by '?', are missing from the solution.
-'u', 'n', 'd', 'r', 't', 'h' and 'e' are missing from the solution (are in lower case).
+In the example, it's letters 'u', 'n', 'd', 'r', 't', 'h' and 'e'.